darsor/PeakRDL-rust/docs/output.rst

 * i8, i16, i32, etc.: for signed integer fields (sign-extended to the primitive width)
 * A custom Rust ``enum`` type for fields with the ``encode`` property set

-  * The return type for these fields' getters is ``Option<SomeEnum>``, and will return None if the field's bit pattern doesn't match any enum variant.
+  * If the encoding is not exhaustive, the return type for these fields' getters is ``Result<SomeEnum, UnknownVariant>``.
+If the field's bit pattern doesn't match any defined enum variant, the Err type is returned containing the value of the field.

 * An instance of the ``FixedPoint`` type for fields with the ``intwidth`` or ``fracwidth`` properties defined.